evildmp/vurt/articles/my-favourite-german-word.rst

 ..  sidebar::

-    Experience of any kind is only possible in a world of *Gegenstanden*.
+    Experience of any kind is only possible in a world of *Gegenständen*.

 Because of the library's rational hierarchical structure of information, I had many *experiences of knowledge*.